 Gastrointestinal effects

-Constipation (38.6%), nausea (17.4%), diarrhoea (17.4%) and vomiting (12.0%) were the most commonly reported gastrointestinal (GI) reactions.
-Most of these events were of mild or moderate severity; Grade 3 events were reported for diarrhoea (0.9%), nausea (0.4 %), vomiting (0.2%), and constipation (0.4%).
+Constipation (39.6 %), diarrhoea (18.8 %), nausea (17.6 %), and vomiting (12.4 %) were the most commonly reported gastrointestinal (GI) reactions.
+Most of these events were of mild or moderate severity; Grade 3 events were reported for diarrhoea (1.1 %), nausea (0.4 %), constipation (0.4 %), and vomiting (0.2 %).
 These events did not lead to withdrawal from Alecensa treatment.
 Median time to onset for constipation, nausea, diarrhoea, and/or vomiting events across clinical trials was 21 days.
 The events declined in frequency after the first month of treatment.
-In the phase III clinical trial BO28984, Grade 3 and 4 events of nausea, diarrhoea and constipation were reported in one patient each (0.7 %) in the alectinib arm and the incidence of Grade 3 and 4 events of nausea, diarrhoea and vomiting was 3.3 %, 2.0% and 3.3%, respectively, in the crizotinib arm.
+In the phase III clinical trial BO28984, Grade 3 and 4 events of nausea and constipation were reported in one patient each (0.7 %), while diarrhoea was reported in 2 patients (1.3 %) in the alectinib arm; the incidence of Grade 3 and 4 events of nausea, vomiting and diarrhoea was 3.3 %, 3.3 % and 2.0 %, respectively, in the crizotinib arm.

 Reporting of suspected adverse reactions